gracenote/django-health-monitor/docs/usage.rst

 API Endpoints for `HealthAlarm` Model
 -------------------------------------

-Setting up "Health Alarms" within Django Health Monitor are meant to identify alerts for issues that affect a certain portion of a system or population.
+Setting up "Health Alarms" within Django Health Monitor is meant to identify alerts for issues that affect a certain portion of a system or population.
 Whenever a test result for an "asset" (e.g. a person, a server, a stock ticker, etc.) is written, the resulting write updates the asset's health state, health severity, and health history, which help to quickly identify issues that are affecting a portion of a system or population.

-The following steps create an API that allow us to filter which assets within a system or population that exhibit failure conditions based off of four criteria - score, aggregate percent, repetition, and repetition percent - using an API with the following endpoints and actions:
+The following steps create an API that allow us to filter which assets within a system or population exhibit failure conditions based off of four criteria - score, aggregate percent, repetition, and repetition percent - using an API with the following endpoints and actions:

 - /health_alarm/
     - GET a list of all health alarm categories